 Under the direction of our Government Relations department, the company is actively involved in lobbying activities at both the federal and state levels.

 Contributions for Political Purposes

-Contributions to candidates' campaigns for political office are made only by our political action committee, the Principal Life Insurance Company Political Action Committee (PrinPac).
-Eligible employees, agents, and retirees donate money on a voluntary basis to PrinPac, which in turn makes direct candidate campaign contributions.
+Contributions to candidates' campaigns for political office are made only by our political action committee, Principal Life Insurance Company Political Action Committee (PrinPAC®).
+Eligible employees, agents, and retirees donate money on a voluntary basis to PrinPAC, which in turn makes direct candidate campaign contributions.

-PrinPac researches and then supports candidates from both major political parties.
-PrinPac is governed by a board of directors that includes some senior leaders and representatives from different business units.
+PrinPAC researches and then supports candidates from both major political parties.
+PrinPAC is governed by a board of directors that includes some senior leaders and representatives from different business units.
 View a report (PDF) of PrinPAC contributions or for more information, please see the FEC website.

 Corporate contributions to expressly advocate the election or defeat of candidates are prohibited.
 Contributions to 527 organizations are expressly prohibited.
 Corporate contributions for other political purposes are also prohibited except in very extraordinary and limited circumstances and only as permitted by law.

-The Principal is active in many trade associations in the financial services, insurance, investment management and international business areas.
+Principal is active in many trade associations in the financial services, insurance, investment management and international business areas.
 We participate in trade associations to further our understanding of current developments and issues, and they often advocate on behalf of their members for common business interests.
 Principal explicitly prohibits the deferral of trade association dues payments to any 527 organization.

-The Principal and PrinPac properly report political contributions and lobbying expenditures to the public through the means prescribed by state and federal governmental authorities.
-Any corporate political contributions as outlined above will be disclosed annually on our website.
+Principal and PrinPAC properly report political contributions and lobbying expenditures to the public through the means prescribed by state and federal governmental authorities.
+Any corporate political contributions as outlined above will be disclosed quarterly on our website.

 Our employees and agents are required to comply with the company's policies on political activities, lobbying, and gifts and entertainment as they interact with public officials and employees on behalf of the company.